Concordium/concordium.github.io/source/mainnet/net/guides/create-account.rst

                 :width: 25%

         Your new account is now visible on the Accounts page.
 It might take a little while for it to finalize on the chain.

+        You can edit the account name after it has been created so that it is more descriptive in your wallet.
+For more information, see :ref:`Change account name<change-mw-acct-name>`.

         ..
 Warning::
             **Backup is essential.
 If you lose your mobile phone or need to restore your mobile phone and you don't have a backup from the Mobile Wallet, you can't access your wallet and your CCDs are permanently inaccessible.**